World’s largest virtual agentic engineering & quality conference

 • Scale and migration path: The tool should support multi-team usage without admin overhead and import from spreadsheets or legacy tools with field mapping, so adoption does not require a migration project.

-For teams that also need scalable execution across browsers, devices, and automation stacks, the TestMu AI's Test Management tool covers all five criteria in one workspace, pairing AI case generation and a live requirements traceability matrix with execution on 10,000+ real devices and 3,000+ browser combinations.
+TestMu AI's test management covers all five criteria in one workspace.
+It pairs AI case generation and a live requirements traceability matrix with execution on 10,000+ real devices and 3,000+ browser and OS combinations.

-The test management tool brings manual and automated testing into one platform, from AI-native test creation to execution across real browser and OS environments.
+TestMu AI Test Manager brings manual and automated testing into one workspace, from AI-native test creation to execution across real browser and OS environments.
 Here is what that includes:

 End-to-End Test Management with TestMu AI